 2. SDP Controller: The central authority managing and enforcing security policies.

-3. Zero Trust Architecture: The foundation of the SDP Network, which assumes that no user or device can be trusted by default.
+3. Zero Trust Architecture: This is the foundation of the SDP Network, which assumes that no user or device can be trusted by default.

-4. Identity and Access Management: This is the system that governs user authentication and authorization, ensuring only authorized individuals gain network access.
+4. Identity and Access Management: This system governs user authentication and authorization, ensuring only authorized individuals gain network access.

 Implementing an SDP Network requires careful planning and execution.
 The process involves several steps, including: